ManifoldScholar/manifold-docusaurus/docs/walkthroughs/login.md

 Select the user link button, displayed as a silhouette avatar, on the right side of the header.
 This will open a modal overlay where you can login with your existing account credentials.

-If your account is associated with your email address, enter your email and password in the respective fields and select the **Log In** button.
+Enter your email and password in the respective fields and select the **Log In** button.

-Or select the **Log In** button identified with the social media service with which you established your Manifold account.
-That will open a pop-up window where you can input your Facebook, Google, or Twitter username and password.

 After you’ve entered your credentials you will be logged in and redirected to the instance’s landing page.